Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 For sanding, but not removal of coatings, the Makita palm sander is the best option, allowing various surfaces to be sanded without causing damage, or rounded corners.
 The Paint Eater discs are extremely coarse and damage wood very easily, and unfortunately, the machine only allows those discs to be used, not sandpaper.
 The discs are also pricey, selling for around $12 each, however, they do last a long time.
 I can buy a big pack of sanding discs for my Makita orbit sander for less than that.

 There is also a big difference in quality between the two.
 In general, I'm not a big fan of Wagner products.
 The first Paint Eater I owned lasted almost five years before the motor failed, and I used it a lot for various paint removal projects.
 The unit I replaced it with fried out within two weeks of the purchase, but both worked great until they broke.

 Is the Corded Makita Orbit Sander Worth the Money?

 The one I bought from my local home improvement store (model bo5041) was $80, as of this writing in 2017.
 There is also the option to spend a little more and buy one that comes with a carrying case too.
 My experience with Makita tools has been very positive overall.
 The drill I purchased several years ago still works great, and I also own an impact driver that has held up over the years.
 The quality is definitely there.

 Spending hundreds of dollars on a fancy sander is overkill for me.
 I'm a painter and use this tool mostly for occasional cabinet painting projects.
 So far, it's worked great for me, but its one flaw is the mediocre dust collection.
-The dust collection could definitely be improved, but for $80, I definitely recommend this tool for any painter or carpenter.
+The dust collection could definitely be improved, but for the fair price, I definitely recommend the Makita orbital sander for any painter or carpenter.
 I've owned mine since 2017 and it still functions like the day I bought it.